MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 To confirm the version of the Defender agent, in the Defender portal go to the devices page, and on the devices *Inventories* tab, search for *Defender for macOS*.
 For guidance on updating the agent version, see [Deploy updates for Microsoft Defender for Endpoint on macOS](/microsoft-365/security/defender-endpoint/mac-updates).

-*Known issue*: With the Defender agent version **101.23052.0004**, macOS devices that are registered in Azure AD before enrolling with security settings management receive a duplicate Device ID in Azure AD, which is a synthetic registration.
-When you create an Azure AD group for targeting policy, you must use the synthetic Device ID created by security settings management.
-In Azure AD, the Join Type column for the synthetic Device ID  is blank.
+*Known issue*: With the Defender agent version **101.23052.0004**, macOS devices that are registered in Microsoft Entra ID before enrolling with security settings management receive a duplicate Device ID in Microsoft Entra ID, which is a synthetic registration.
+When you create a Microsoft Entra group for targeting policy, you must use the synthetic Device ID created by security settings management.
+In Microsoft Entra ID, the Join Type column for the synthetic Device ID  is blank.

 **Windows**: